A product technical statement is helpful for your product’s users. Find out what it is and needs to contain.

 - your business or marketing intentions.

-The pre-payment fee for your MultiProof application is $2000.
+The pre-payment fee for your MultiProof application is $2000 (inclusive of GST).
 It includes a non-refundable application fee of $511.11.

 You must pay the fees when you submit your application.